 Maybe not all women consider staying fit while traveling essential, but I do.

-I use them to stretch, activate muscles before a run or a workout, or use them for partner exercises like Chris and I sometimes do.
+I use them to stretch, activate muscles before a run or a workout, make exercises harder or easier, and for partner exercises Chris and I sometimes do.

 13. Plantronics Wireless Headphones